FreyGeospatial/freygeospatial.github.io/_pages/about.md

 ## Jordan Frey

 I am a data engineer with a background in geospatial data science.
-I have fluency in Python, R, and SQL, and develop data solutions in both AWS and Azure.
+I have fluency in Python, R, and SQL, and develop data solutions in AWS, Azure, and GCP.
 I am primarily interested in DevOps, automating data pipelines, and spatial statistics.

 I obtained my Master's degree (2020) in Geographic Information Science from Clark University in Worcester, MA.
 I have a Certificate of Advanced Study (2018) in Data Science from Syracuse University, and obtained my Bachelor's degree (2015) in Environmental Studies from Ithaca College.